Europe’s generation R - regeneration, recovery, resilience

 Gert Jan Koopman

-European Commission Director-General for Neighbourhood and Enlargement Negotiations
+European Commission Director-General for Neighbourhood and Enlargement Negotiations (DG NEAR)

 Show more information on Gert Jan Koopman

-Gert Jan Koopman is the Director-General of the Neighbourhood and Enlargement Negotiations, prior to which he served as the director-general of the European Commission’s budget department.
+Gert Jan Koopman is the Director-General of the Neighbourhood and Enlargement Negotiations.
+Prior to this, he served as the director-general of the European Commission’s budget department.
 In this role, he contributed to putting in place the European Union’s €800bn NextGenerationEU recovery plan, as well as the €18bn MFA+ for Ukraine.
 He has worked to enable its financing on the capital markets through a sovereign-style funding system.
 Having served the EU for nearly three decades, Koopman was previously in charge of state aid control at the Commission’s Directorate-General for Competition.
 His earlier assignments included senior management posts in the department for economic and financial affairs, the Commission’s economic service, as well as enterprise and industry, which supervises the smooth running of the single market.

 Photo of Pascal Lamy